 Fatal flaws or fatalism?

 George’s fatal flaw, namely confiding in his treacherous wife, leads to the shootout killing all but Johnny.
 Johnny has avoided the shootout only through being caught in the same traffic and melée at the racetrack that made the robbery possible.
 In other words, it wasn’t through his will.
-Johnny survived the shooting by luck.
 Yet he still buys a used suitcase with a faulty lock.
-When Johnny transfers the money from the duffel back to the suitcase, his impatience leaves money on the ground, and we see one of the locks fail before the other appears to work.
+When Johnny transfers the money from the duffel back to the suitcase, his impatience leaves money on the ground and we see one of the locks fail before the other appears to work.

-Then, though he uses all of his powers to avoid doing so, Johnny is then forced to check that suitcase when he and Fay reach the airport.
+Johnny is then forced to check that suitcase when he and Fay reach the airport though he uses all of his powers to avoid doing so.